 Plants aren’t the only groundcover option you have.
 You can also have gravel and other small rocks which come in numerous forms and colors.
 Alternative landscaping materials can solve drainage issues, add textural appeal, and can handle foot traffic very well.

 You can opt for decomposed granite, a granitic rock that comes in reddish tan color.
 It is ideal for rustic patios and pathways.
 Others use it as a topdressing around arid plants.
 This is very cheap and can be bought at home improvement stores for around $3 a bag.

 Pea gravel is another good choice.
 This is a small, rounded rock that is about the size of a pea, hence its name.
 It comes in different sizes—1/4 inch, ½ inch, and 5/8 inch, for example.
 It is also available in various colors, from brown, white, and tan.
 It is ideal for patio and pathways.
-Like decomposed granite, it is very cheap as a bag sells for just $3.
+Like decomposed granite, it is very cheap as a bag.

 River rock is a lot bigger than pea gravel, usually an inch or larger in terms of diameter.
 It is available in different colors and sizes.
 It is used to direct drainage through a property.
 It’s also pretty cheap like decomposed granite and pea gravel.

 If you’re looking for an elegant rock groundcover option, consider Mexican beach pebbles.
 These are small, smooth, and rounded rocks with a grayish black color.
 It is used decoratively in the garden.
-It is a bit more expensive than the other rocks mentioned in this article, with a bag selling for $20 and up.
+It is a bit more expensive than the other rocks mentioned in this article.
 It may be expensive but it is a very sophisticated option for groundcover.